justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 The paid version of IDA is quite expensive, but well worth the money if you have the need for a disassembler.
-The free version will work just fine for our needs against `dostackbufferoverflowgood.exe` even if it is a little old and clunky.
+The free version will work just fine for our needs against `dostackbufferoverflowgood.exe` even if it is limited.

 Alternatives to IDA include: